codingnninja/DevRel-How-to-sell-to-developers/README.md

 2) They make abstractions, documentation and content that makes it easy to use and adopt products.

-See, I strongly believe content creation, presentation, distribution and forming relationships are also meant to subtly educate to clear doubt, remove fear and make users take actions.
+See, I strongly believe content creation, presentation, distribution and forming relationships are also meant to subtly educate to clear doubt, remove fear and make users take action.

-For example, it could be stated in a write-up that "we are building a streaming website with sapabase without vendor lock-in".
+For example, it could be stated in a write-up that "we are building a streaming website with Sapabase without vendor lock-in".
 This example subtly removes the fear of vendor lock-in.

 This kind of education should be interestingly woven into your content, docs, presentation and relationships without selling – without forcing your content or products into the subject of every discussion.